parisodlab/dry-guide/docs/ibu-intro.md

 Perhaps the most common way to deal with scripts that run for a long time is [`screen`](https://linuxize.com/post/how-to-use-linux-screen/).
 For the most simple case use, type `screen` to open a new screen session and then run your script like normal.
 Below are some more intermediate commands for taking full advantage of `screen`:

-* `screen -S <some_descriptive_name>`: Use this command to name your screen session.
+* `screen -R <some_descriptive_name>`: Use this command to name your screen session.
 Especially useful if you have several scren sessions running and/or want to get back to this particular one later.
 * `Ctrl+a` follwed by `Ctrl+d` to detach from the current screen session (NOT `Ctrl+a+d`!)
 * `exit` to end the current screen session
 * `screen -ls` lists the IDs of all screen sessions currently running
-* `screen -r <screen_id>`: Use this command to resume a particular screen session.
-If you only have one session running you can simply use `screen -r`
+* `screen -R <screen_id>`: Use this command to resume a particular screen session.

 !!!
 Important
 	When using `screen` on IBU, take note that screen sessions are only visible/available when you are logged on to the particular node it was created on.
 You can jump between nodes by simply typing ssh and the login node you want (_e.g._ `ssh login02`).